Serenje Orphans Children's Home

 This young man (I) returned to Serenje in 2019 after spending a year in Australia where the Children First Foundation enabled him to have a life-changing medical operation for his leg, injured severely in an accident with fire when he was a child.

-(I) achieved the highest examination grade in the local Serenje District, and is now a student in a Zambian boarding school.
+(I) achieved the highest examination grade in the local Serenje District two years ago, and is nearing the end of his studies at a Zambian boarding school.